mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - **Optional** - Azure subscription with access enabled for the Azure OpenAI service as an optional resource.
 You can request access [here](https://aka.ms/oaiapply).

-## Functionality and Data flow

-- In this sample , our conversational bot retreives relevant info by routing incoming requests to the correct service by utilizing Natural Language Processing (NLP) & Natural Language Understanding (NLU) and machine-learning intelligence.
-- Sample bot based on user Input will either provide appropriate answers from customer provided corpus , retreive flight information , retreive weather